 The validated CODE questionnaire was developed according to acknowledged questionnaire development methodology, with input from lay persons and representatives from the target group at every step.
-The translated versions in Norway and Argentina were piloted and pretested with volunteers and bereaved relatives before being used in the survey.
+12 The translated versions in Norway and Argentina were piloted and pretested with volunteers and bereaved relatives before being used in the survey.
+13 of communication, or emotional or spiritual support) between the relatives offered an ACP conversation and those not, we fitted separate mixed-effects ordinal regression models with questions Q16, Q17, Q20-Q24, Q31 and the two Q30 questions as response variables (table 1).
+The same type of model was used to compare, for those not offered such a conversation, the outcomes between those who would have wanted to be offered a conversation and those not.